microsoft/v8-jsi/src/napi/Readme.md

   conventions.
 It is taken from Node.js without changes.
 - js_native_api_types.h - types used by the js_native_api.h.
 It is taken from
   Node.js without changes.
-- js_native_ext_api.h - extensions to the N-API to host JavaScript engine.
+- js_runtime_api.h - extensions to the N-API to host JavaScript engine.
 It is not part of Node.js code.

 ## NAPI implementation files